This page is for anyone that is not familiar with Broker Price Opinions BPOs and/or the BPO Industry. The following is discussed:

 • requests to remove PMI - Private Mortgage Insurance

-• Any other reason that a bank/lender needs to make a financial decision on a property
+• Any reason which a bank/lender needs to make a financial decision on a property

 Click here for more BPO usages